resourge/react-form/README.md

 Manages form state and validation.

+_Note: Methods used in render will have the return cached (cache expires when camps used or parameters change)._

 ### Parameters:

 - `initialState`: Initial form value (object, function returning an object, or class instance).